Olbrien/42-ft_server/README.md

 **** Info ****

 To do this project first you need to learn about docker.\
-The link below is a great tutorial about Docker and it's probably the only thing you should read/see about this subject.\
+The link below is a great tutorial about Docker and it's probably the only thing you should see about this subject.\
 [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)\

 You then need to install LEMP.\